Constitution and same-sex marriage

 Not recognizing same-sex marriage is unconstitutional.

-It is not at all necessary to revise the Constitution so as to establish a system that enables same-sex couples to marry.
-We only need to make amendments to laws such as the Civil Code and the Family Registration Law.
+There is absolutely no need to amend the Constitution in order to establish a system that allows same-sex couples to marry.
+We only need to amend laws such as the Civil Code and the Family Register Act.